zalora/styleguide/pages/components/Banner.md

 ### Rules
 * Banners are interruptive and should be avoided as much as possible.
 * Banners are displayed at the top of the screen, below a top app bar. * Banners remain on screen when scrolling pannable content.
 They are persistent and non modal, allowing users to ignore them or interact with them at any time.
-* The information on the banners are always shown in context.
+* The information on the banners is always shown in context.

 ### Frequency
 Only one banner is shown at a time.
 One banner is dismissed by users before another banner shows.
 Because of this, we should minimise the use of banners to avoid information loss.